Liz McDonald: Departure (2011)

 On 20 October 2010, it was announced that Liz was to leave.
 Discussing her departure, Callard said "I've loved every minute of my second stint on the street - it's always a difficult decision to make the leap but I returned for the 40th, so leaving for the 50th feels like perfect timing.
 I'll miss everyone on the show but I'm looking forward to some new challenges and to see what life has to offer beyond Liz's famous mini skirts!"
 Producer Phil Collinson commented: "Bev has created an iconic and much-loved character in Liz.
 She will be greatly missed behind the bar of The Rovers by the viewers of the show.
 She's a lovely lady and is such a talented actress.
 We all wish her well in whatever she does next and we hope to see the character of Liz return sometime in the future.
 Plans are now being made for an exciting exit storyline for her departure next year."
 In February 2011, it was announced that Lawson would be returning again to be a part of Liz's exit storyline.
 Speaking of the exit storyline, Callard said: "It's a fantastic exit and it's absolutely massive, but Liz may not be leaving on her own!"

-In March 2011, rumours of Liz's exit started.
-According to The Sun, poignant scenes on the ITV1 soap would see the landlady complete one final shift at her beloved pub before putting on her coat, walking to the door and taking in her surroundings for the last time as she turns off the lights.
-It was thought that bosses wanted the scenes to mirror the way Bet Lynch (Julie Goodyear) departed the show in 1995.

 Liz instead left after ex-husband Jim (Charles Lawson) staged an armed robbery at Weatherfield's building society; he does so as part of a desperate attempt to raise funds in order to buy The Rovers.
-His plan goes wrong, and Jim is expected to be jailed for 10 years, leaving Liz heartbroken.
+His plan goes wrong, and Jim is expected to be jailed for ten years, leaving Liz heartbroken.
 She agrees to wait for him, but with little keeping her in Weatherfield, and after reminiscing on good and bad times, she decides to leaves the country without telling him or her family.
 She heads for the airport, with her last words being, "Go for it".